 - Take a taste and see if you’d like to add more of anything: relish, salt, etc.

 - Once the flavors are to your liking, refrigerate until serving.
-Homemade tartar sauce will stay in the fridge for several days.
+This sauce will be ready to serve right away, but benefits by an hour or so of refrigeration, at least, to really allow the flavors to meld.
+Homemade tartar sauce will stay in an air-tight container in the fridge for up to one week.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.